scaffold-eth/scaffold-eth-2/README.md

 **Live Networks**:

-- Requires custom keystore setup (see "Setting Up Your Deployer Account" below)
+- Requires custom keystore setup (see "Setting Up Your Deployer Account" above)
 - Will prompt for keystore password
 </details>